Ahad-mirza/python-dicts/Solution.md

 ```

 ---
-## Problem 4: Flatten a Nested Dictionary
+## Problem 4: Flatten a Nested Dictionary📂
 - **Problem:** Write a program that flattens a nested dictionary using dictionary comprehension.

 ```python